Natural selection in compartmentalized environment with reshuffling: Selection trajectory

 Here $\{\rho_t\}$ is understood as a $C^1$ one-parameter family of generalized functions and $d\rho_t/dt$ is understood as

 in the topology of $C_c'$.
 We will prove the existence of solution of (\ref{rho-diff-full}) by construction.

-Let us first assume that a solution of (\ref{rho-diff-full}) with given $\rho_0$ exists for any compactly supported molecular fitness probability density $\rho_0$, $\supp \rho_0 \subset \mathbb R_+$.
-Then, for a given solution, we can assume $\bar x_t$ to be a given function of time that allow us to reparametrize $t$ in (\ref{rho-diff-full}) by the introduction a new independent variable $\tau$
+Let us first assume that a solution of (\ref{rho-diff-full}) with given $\rho_0$ exists for any compactly supported phenotypic probability density $\rho_0$, $\supp \rho_0 \subset \mathbb R_+$.
+Then, for a given solution, we can assume $\bar x_t$ to be a given function of time that allows us to reparametrize $t$ in (\ref{rho-diff-full}) by the introduction a new independent variable $\tau$ such that

 This transforms (\ref{rho-diff-full}) to

 Let us introduce a new family of generalized functions $n_\tau$ that solves the following Cauchy problem

 One can look at $n$ as at the population density in the case when the normalization is not performed at the end of each selection cycle (the population is let to grow freely).